Mamerto Adan is an engineer by profession, but a writer by night. He loves toys and knives. He also has a martial arts background.

 The pocket clip tends to offer extra resistance when drawing the knife.
 But when I draw an unclipped knife, I do this at an angle so the zip ties will engage the edge of the pocket.

 But still, you could do this with your knife clipped.
 Unclipping your knife simply makes it discreet.
 And this is important considering that I work with a lot of fearful snowflakes.

 It is also advisable to drill with this new style of deployment.
 Practice ten times both to test if the zip ties hold and to get used to the deployment.

 As for the advantage it gives, well I have no problems with my knife’s deployment to begin with.
-And if you are used to flicking your knife open without any zip ties, there no need to tweak your blade to deploy faster.
+And if you are used to flicking your knife open without any zip ties, there's no need to tweak your blade for faster deployment.
 It will give you an edge in a defensive situation, but it’s not really a necessity in everyday work.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.